Germany and France Interim

 - Incorporate a number of art glass techniques into your own studio practice including: silver-stain, vitreous enamels, lead came, etching, airbrush, screenprinting, lamination and slump molding.

 - Expand your understanding of art and your own point in time on a continuum of human experience.

 - Cultivate a passion for seeing.

 - Discuss the development of stained glass techniques and iconography in European art history from the Middle Ages to the present.

-- Relate the role of light in Gothic architecture to the ideal of beauty in Thomas Aquinas.
+- Relate the role of light in Gothic architecture to the ideal of beauty in the Middle Ages and Thomas Aquinas.

 - Understand the visible world through the elements of art and principles of visual design.